dfeagans/Reference-Files/Reference/Blender.md

+# FIND PLACE FOR OR DELETE #
+- **alt+left click** - loop selection.
+In Edit Mode lets you select entire LL chain or faces or edges.

 # Customizations Employed #
 - **Turn Off Auto Inspection** - Edit > User Preferences > Navigation > Uncheck Auto Perspective

 # General ViewPort Controls #
 - **Unit Changes** = Got to the "Scene" tab under properties and then Unit Systems, Length to whatever you need.
+- **Floor Unit Detail** - By Default, with Inch Units the Floor grid lines are spaced 1 FOOT apart.
+To change to inch lines, you adjust the scale via the "Viewport Overlays" drop-down in the top right to 1/12.
 - **New ViewPorts/Multiple Windows** = Put mouse in any corner of the viewport intended to be split (until crosshairs is shown).
 Click and drag in the direction the split is desired in.
 - **ViewPort Swapping** - Holding Ctrl and clicking in the corner of the window and then dragging that window to another one will swap the contents of the windows.
 - **Eliminating ViewPorts/Multiple Windows** = Right click the split between the windows and do "Join Area," then click the region you want to be coverd up/removed.
 - **Home** = adjusts zoom to show all.
 - **~** = quick view select.
+- **Alt+Middle Mouse** = Hold Alt and Drag Direction w/ Middle Mouse to align view that way.
+- **Num-pad** = toggles to pre-programmed views.
 - **Tab** = Toggle between Object and Edit mode.
 Does edit mode for selected object/objects.
 - **Shift+a** = Adds mesh primitives at the 3d Cursor.
 - **n** = Hide/Shows properties of current element (on the right of viewport).
 Works in and out of Edit Mode, so on macro object level to most micro vertex level.
 - **t** = Hide/Shoes tools on the left.
 Works in and out of Edit Mode.
-- **Show Whole Scene Transparent/XRay Button** = limits selection to what's visible or all.
-Button in the top right of viewport.
+- **Alt-z** = X-ray.
+Show Whole Scene Transparent.
+Limits selection to what's visible or all.
+Also, button in the top right of viewport.
 - **Infinite Screen** = remember the mouse will rollover from edge to edge so you can continue scaling for example.

 # Selection #